Skip to main content

 Connectors list view in the Data module

-Connector status: 81 connector types are registered in the UI.
+Connector status: 80 connector types are registered, but only four — aws_s3, gcs, azure_blob, sftp — can move data in a pipeline or a campaign delivery.
+The New Connector picker shows every other type as Coming soon and does not allow it to be created.
 Two — amazon_kinesis and braze — ship as coming-soon: they expose create/edit forms (and a working Test Connection probe for Amazon Kinesis), but pipeline runs that source from them no-op (the executor logs a message and returns zero rows).
 The 26 W16 expansion entries documented on Connectors Expanded are also coming-soon.
 Every other registered type is production-ready.

 GET /api/v1/connectors